 The exam takes place:

 18 January 2021 from 10 AM to 10 PM

 In special cases, the exam date can be changed to another day and time within the exam period.

 20 February 2021 from 10 AM to 10 PM

-If changed to an oral re-exam, the date, time and place might change as well.
+If changed to an oral re-exam, the date and time might change as well.
 The Examination's Office informs the students by KU e-mail.